Seer: Language Instructed Video Prediction with Latent Diffusion Models: Additional Experimental Results

 \subsection{Implementation Details of Baselines}

 We compare three baselines in our paper.
-For Tune-A-Video, to ensure a fair comparison, we use the pre-trained weight of Stable Diffusion-v1.5\footnote{https://github.com/CompVis/stable-diffusion} (same as our model) to initialize the UNet and we fine-tune the model with an image resolution of $256 \times 256$ on the training sets of Something Something-V2 (SSv2) and Bridgedata for 200k training steps.
-For MCVD, we train the model with an image resolution of $256 \times 256$ for 300k training steps.
-For TATS, we fine-tune the pre-trained UCF-101 model with an image resolution of $128 \times 128$ on the training sets of SSv2 and Bridgedata for 300k training steps.
+For Tune-A-Video, to ensure a fair comparison, we use the pre-trained weight of Stable Diffusion-v1.5\footnote{https://github.com/CompVis/stable-diffusion} (same as our model) to initialize the UNet and we fine-tune the model with an image resolution of $256 \times 256$ on the training sets of Something Something-V2 (SSv2), Bridgedata and Epic-Kitchens-100 for 200k training steps.
+Similarly, we further fine-tune pre-trained VideoFusion on Something Something-V2, Epic-Kitchens-100, and BridgeData for 200k training steps.
+For MCVD, SimVP and PVDM, we train the model with an image resolution of $256 \times 256$, $64\times 64$, $256\times 256$ respectively on the training sets of SSv2, Epic-Kitchens-100, and Bridgedata for 300k training steps.
+For TATS and MAGE, we fine-tune the pre-trained UCF-101 model with an image resolution of $128 \times 128$ on the training sets of SSv2, Epic-Kitchens-100, and Bridgedata for 300k training steps.